 As the name suggests, PaperBack Swap is a book exchange.
 Like many other book exchanges, it costs nothing to receive books; for any books you send out, you must cover the shipping costs.

-Despite its name, you can also swap hardcover books, textbooks, and many other media sources.
+Despite its name, you can swap hardcover books, textbooks, and other media sources, too.

 Adult coloring is a great way to reduce stress and enjoy free time.
 That Daily Deal sends one free adult coloring book per household with no strings attached.

 They require your credit card for validation but don’t charge anything.
-The coloring books are chosen randomly, and if you want, you can make a donation which they say moves your order to the front of the line.
-Typically orders take 6 to 8 weeks.
+The free coloring books by mail are chosen randomly, and if you want, you can donate, which they say moves your order to the front of the line.
+Typically, orders take 6 to 8 weeks, but they sell out often.

 If you love cooking with Jiffy just like mom used to, get a free Jiffy Mix Recipe Book.
 The latest version has many new recipes for you and your family to enjoy.
-There’s no fee to request a book, and you can opt for an online version for immediate access.
+Requesting a book is free, and you can opt for an online version for immediate access.

 If you’ve always wanted your copy of the US Constitution or Declaration of Independence, you can get a free copy from Hillsdale College.